taelor/papa/README.md

 At my last two jobs I had to implement authentication that orginated in other systems, one that used a custom dynamodb session manager and SPA that would sent a session token to validate against.
 Most recently, I'm using a system that includes Auth0, JWTs, Krakend, etc.

 I didn't see any requirements for authentication, so if I have time, I will plan to implement guardian to allow for API auth.
+Otherwise, I think there is enough in the sample app to "show us how you think and put your engineering values on display".
+I'll gladly discuss authentication strategies at any time.

 ## Performance